DeclanOnuoha/Why-Patients-Don-t-Show-Up-A-No-Show-Appointment-Analysis/README.md

 - Consider **telemedicine or mobile health** options for patients with accessibility issues.

 ## 9. CONCLUSION
-This analysis revealed several meaningful patterns in medical appointment behavior.
+This analysis revealed several meaningful patterns in medical appointment behaviour.
 It shows that factors such as SMS reminders, waiting time, age, and medical history can influence attendance.
 These findings can guide interventions to reduce no-shows and improve healthcare delivery.

 ## 10. NEXT STEPS
 - Build a **predictive model** to identify patients at high risk of missing appointments.